socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 ### Tools
 <!--From AA, should call out what one needs to be able to do on beginner, intermediate, advanced level; as a team -->

+Common choices include:

-* Any drawing tool, whiteboards
+* Any drawing tool, real-world whiteboards or whoteboarding software
-* Structurizr
+* C4 tools incuding Structurizr
-* UML tools
+* UML tools, possibly with customization or profiling

 ### Hints and Pitfalls to Avoid (Common Pitfalls)